springernature/frontend-playbook/performance/images.md

 When encoding JPEG images:

 * Use progressive encoding.
 [Progressive JPEGs provide a better user experience and, most of the time, are smaller than baseline](https://github.com/yeoman/yeoman/issues/810).
 * Use [4:2:0](https://en.wikipedia.org/wiki/Chroma_subsampling#4:2:0) [chroma subsampling](https://en.wikipedia.org/wiki/Chroma_subsampling) whenever possible.
-This encodes the colour information at half the resolution of the luma usually generating smaller images.
+This encodes the colour information at half the resolution of the luma, usually generating smaller images.
 It may however result in a perceptible loss of colour accuracy, so we suggest to create both 4:4:4 and 4:2:0 versions of an image and compare them for any quality loss.
 See [Comparing the quality of images](#comparing-the-quality-of-images) below for tools that can help you with this.
 * Use encoders like [Mozilla's mozjpeg](https://github.com/mozilla/mozjpeg) that can create images with the same visual quality as other encoders but a much smaller file size.

 ### PNG images